haonansu/bighuang624.github.io/_pages/about.md

   - /about.html
 ---

 My name is Haonan Su (苏浩楠).I am an Lecturer at Dept. of Computer Science and Engineering, Xi’an University of Technology, China.
 I received B.S. and Ph.D. degrees from the School of Electronic Engineering, Xidian University, in 2013 and 2018.
 From Jan.
 2019 to July 2021, I worked as a postdoctoral researcher in Xidian University.
-My research interests include few shot learning for sensor fusion and image processing.
+My research interests include perceptual image processing, deep learning for sensor fusion and image processing.

 Email: suhaonan@xaut.edu.cn